Ideal Time for a Resident to Look for a New Position

 Another Way to Look for a Job

-Yes, you have to use every resource when looking for new jobs, and talking to the people there is extraordinarily important.
+Yes, it would be best to use every resource when looking for new jobs, and talking to the people there is extraordinarily important.
 Now, it’s doubtful that you’ll find a bunch of physicians just completely badmouthing the employer, but if you do, it’s an enormous red flag, and you need to run away as soon as possible.
 But talk to the people there and find out how they like working there and their lifestyle.
 If you can identify where you want to go and then ask the right questions, you can find a terrific job that suits your needs.

 How Should a Resident Physician Look for a Job?